Coronavirus could impact SC elections, including possible delay of June party primaries

-South Carolina election officials are debating postponing the upcoming statewide June 9 primary, citing concerns about safe and secure elections and mitigating the spread of the contagious new coronavirus.
+South Carolina election officials may recommend postponing the statewide June 9 primary, citing concerns about safe and secure elections amid the spread of the contagious new coronavirus.

 Chris Whitmire, spokesman for the S.C.
 Election Commission, confirmed the discussions to The Post and Courier on Tuesday.